I recently had a conversation with a man whose business was failing because he was generating too many leads.

 - Disclosing price tends to shorten your sales cycle.
 If the prospect already knows roughly how much they’ll need to invest, then price objections will be eliminated or at least greatly reduced… and the prospect may have mentally earmarked the funds they’ll need before speaking with you.

-Premium pricing shouldn’t be a problem.
+Premium pricing doesn’t have to be a problem.
 The ultimate outcome is to make doing business with you into an aspirational goal.

 For example, it’s not unusual to hear of people who have a goal of one day owning a $500K Ferrari.